 I know I'm really tiresome about the sleeves thing.
 But it makes no sense when you think about it more than 5 seconds at a time.
 She is part of the Ice Queen's army.
 She lives and fights in the Ice Realm.
 It's clearly acknowledged that it's cold up there; when they meet up with the army, and she is wearing only the "sexy" chemise, they give her a fur coat!
 And I refuse to consider that it's only because she's in the chemise.
 The sleeveless leather doublet on top would hardly help at all against the cold.

-This character, and her design are a perfect example of producers meddling with the job of the designer.
+This character and her design are a perfect example of producers meddling with the job of the designer.
 If you take a look at Atwood's original sketches (here below), you'll see a design that is actually awesome.
-And the few moments in the movie when she looks the best are the moments when she's looks closest to that original design.
+And the few moments in the movie when she looks the best are the moments when she's looking closest to that original design.

 But, no matter how much I bitch about the sleeves-thing, at the end of the day, what truly bothers me the most about her design is that her costume is nothing but a bundle of fantasy female cliches all tied together with zero imagination.